Emese Kroon

 Other substances

-• We reviewed the existing literature of nitrous oxide use to assess whether nitrous oxide is an addictive substance according to DSM-5 criteria
+• We reviewed the existing literature on nitrous oxide use to assess whether nitrous oxide is an addictive substance according to DSM-5 criteria

-• We developed a gender sentitive questionnaire to assess barriers to treatment for alcohol use disorders
+• We developed a gender sensitive questionnaire to assess barriers to treatment for alcohol use disorders

 Measurement

-In my research, I try to intergrate different types of measurements and use a variety of analytical methods including:
+In my research, I try to integrate different types of measurements and use a variety of analytical methods, including:

 • Using resting state and task-based fMRI to assess the neural underpinnings of cannabis use disorder